helium/HIP/0027-cbrs-5g-support.md

 ## Motivation

-The long term goal for Helium network is to go beyond LoRaWan and to make it possible to build wireless networks using other wireless protocols like Wi-Fi, LTE, 5G etc. Data pricing and, as well as, algorithm and economic model for verifying RF coverage (aka proof-of-coverage) that works well for LoRaWan isn’t an ideal fit for other wireless protocols like 5G, LTE, Wi-Fi etc.
+The long term goal for Helium network is to go beyond LoRaWAN and to make it possible to build wireless networks using other wireless protocols like Wi-Fi, LTE, 5G etc. Data pricing and, as well as, algorithm and economic model for verifying RF coverage (aka proof-of-coverage) that works well for LoRaWAN isn’t an ideal fit for other wireless protocols like 5G, LTE, Wi-Fi etc.

 ## Stakeholders
 - People looking to transmit the data across Helium network
-- Miners looking to deploy non-LoRaWan wireless nodes
+- Miners looking to deploy non-LoRaWAN wireless nodes

 ## Detailed Explanation
 To experiment with Helium’s expansion towards support for high throughput wireless protocols, we are looking to pilot a Helium-based neutral host CBRS network, where HNT miners can be attached to CBRS small cells.
 The goal of the experiment is to build a few clusters of CBRS infrastructure around a handful of urban locations and open such network to MNOs and MVNOs to offload their existing data traffic.
 It is important to note that to make such a network useful to MNOs and MVNOs, it is not required to completely blanket a particular area with CBRS wireless coverage.
 It is expected that operators roaming into Helium neutral host network will have existing wireless coverage within the area and will use Helium network for augmenting cellular capacity indoors or in highly trafficked areas.